rficcaglia/guardian/rbac/k8s-rbac-tool.md

 # WIP: Outline

 ## Algorithmic Verification of RBAC Policy Specification
 * A user provides a specification (in datalog for now, maybe next in Rego)

-NOTE:
   > Datalog bridges the gap between specification and implementation, i.e., a programmer specifies a problem declaratively rather than describing it step-by-step, imperatively.
 A Datalog engine executes the specification for a set of input relations (also known as the extensional database) and produces an output relation for a query ...
 Datalog engines used in program analysis are bddbddb, µZ, and LogicBlox. <sup>[[0]]</sup>

-  * e.g., policy denies all "get" access to resources labeled "sensitive"
+  * e.g., does a policy prevent "get" access to resources labeled "sensitive"
   * specification has Horn clauses for all required facts about the [RBAC model](/rbac/k8s-rbac-set-model.md)
 * The tool automatically checks validity of the specification
   * and generates a SAT/SMT verification result